nicholves/comp-4102-project/README.md

     "serverURL": "http://172.17.50.161:5000"
 }
 ```

+You need to download the Expo Go App to run a mobile app on your mobile device.
+This can be downloaded Here [Google Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_CA&gl=US) or [Apple App Store](https://apps.apple.com/us/app/expo-go/id982107779)

 To start expo client on mobile or add the `--android` flag to run locally on an Android emulator (*Requires Android Studio)
 ```bash